-The Canine Connection was founded in 2002 when Dr. Sarah Richardson (PhD, CPDT-KA, CDBC, CSAT) introduced positive training to the Chico, California area.
+The Canine Connection was founded in 2002 when Dr. Sarah Richardson (PhD, CPDT-KA, CDBC, CSAT) introduced force free, positive reinforcement training to the Chico, California area.
 She and her skilled staff are fully dedicated to helping you and your dog enjoy a deeper, happier bond.

 Mission and Values